 the way the objects in the drawing are connected.
 As soon as

-the object engine is ported, all graphs and other
+the object engine is ported, all prebuilt widgets and other

 functionality provided in the drawings becomes immediately